By Ransdell Pierson

 "This is the order of magnitude we are looking at," Jean-Jacques Garaud said in an interview on Friday, when asked if his dalcetrapib drug could produce annual sales in the $10 billion range.

-That would make it a mega-blockbuster heart drug in the same league as today's biggest cholesterol fighter, Pfizer Inc's
+That would make it a mega-blockbuster heart drug in the same league as today's biggest cholesterol fighter, Pfizer Inc's <PFE.N> Lipitor.
+Lipitor and other current top-selling cholesterol drugs work instead by lowering "bad" LDL cholesterol.

 He said dalcetrapib, if approved, would probably reach the market two years before Merck's own HDL-boosting drug, called anacetrapib.
 They both belong to a new family of drugs called CETP inhibitors.